riastrad/cyberbspace/posts/review-the-aleph.md

 I read spasmodically on the internet c.2007-11.
 Back when I had more time to read random short fiction on the internet.

 Borges is a cerebral writer of the first order.
-Although, someone how that classification feels too limiting for what he's able to achieve.
+Although, somehow that classification feels too limiting for what he's able to achieve.
 The prose is sparse and unladen, though this could be as much due to the standardization that occurs in translation as to Borges's style itself.<a class="footnote" href="#footnote-1"><sup><b>1</b></sup></a><span class="footnote-text">One of the things I've found re: reading translated texts is